davy7125/polyphone/en/manual/soundfont-editor/editing-pages/preset-editor.md

-When clicking on one or more preset(s) in the [tree](manual/soundfont-editor/tree.md), the editing page of presets appears.
+When clicking on one or more preset(s) in the [tree], the editing page of presets appears.
-A preset is a combination of one or more instruments and is the element visible from outside a [soundfont](manual/annexes/the-different-soundfont-formats.md#doc_sf2).
+A preset is a combination of one or more instruments and is the element visible from outside a [soundfont][sf2].

-Similarly to the [instrument editor](manual/soundfont-editor/editing-pages/instrument-editor.md), several parts are present:
+Similarly to the [instrument editor][i-editor], several parts are present:

 * the table,
-* the range editor when the button :guilabel:`Edit ranges` of the [toolbar](manual/soundfont-editor/toolbar.md#doc_view) is clicked,
+* the range editor when the button :guilabel:`Edit ranges` of the [toolbar][toolbar-view] is clicked,
 * the modulator section.